horoeka-2020/Return-of-the-MACC/Code of Conduct.md

 - Eating together:
   - Maria: prefers lunches together
   - Anna:
-  - Caroline: prefers to eat together and also on her own
+  - Caroline: likes to eat together but also sometimes prefers to eat on her own
   - Claire:

 ## Our Troubleshooting Strategies (How we get help)
 Individually
 - Technically
+Caroline: Asking facilitators, console logging, asking other people in our cohort for help especially if it's something they previously did in a project
 - Non-technically
+Caroline: getting coffee and/or food, taking a walk, taking a break

 As a Team
-- Technically: After exhausting our own methods within the group(google, code examples, psuedocode etc), we will approach one of the facilitators for help
+- Technically: After exhausting our own methods within the group (google, code examples, psuedocode etc), we will approach one of the facilitators for help
-- Non-technically:
+- Non-technically: Supporting each other as team members to take care of ourselves and our obligations outside EDA, encouraging each other to take breaks, eat, get enough sleep, etc. Also maybe doing meditation and yoga as a group